 If you suspect you have pink eye, call your eye doctor in Issaquah right away.
-Given the current coronavirus crisis, we ask patients to call prior to presenting themselves at the office of Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang, as it will allow the staff to assess your condition and adequately prepare for your visit.
+Given the current coronavirus crisis, we ask patients to call prior to presenting themselves at the office of Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang, as it will allow the staff to assess your condition and adequately prepare for your visit.

 Contact Lenses or Eyeglasses?

 Many people who wear contact lenses are thinking about switching to eyeglasses for the time being to lower the threat of being infected with coronavirus.